Virtual Memory

 ...

-Note that the "physical pages" area simply shows one possibility of how mmu_alloc picks the physical page ID out of [0, 512) for each of the 8 page allocations.
+Note that the "physical pages" area simply shows one possible way mmu_alloc selects the physical page ID from [0, 512) for each of the 8 page allocations.

 TIP